Developing and caring for collections

 - National broadcasters

 People outside your organisation with creative digital skills can re-use and re-purpose your digital assets in all sorts of imaginative ways.
-Think of establishing relationships with creative digital people to explore what you have and what they could do with it, and be open to experimentation.
+Think of establishing relationships with creative digital people to explore what you have and what they could do with it.
+Be open to experimentation and new ideas.

 Digitising your collection